Biography – Mark Roeder

 Roeder divides his time between Europe and Australia.

-Ralph Waldo Emerson, Henry David Thoreau, Henry Miller.
-Normal Mailer, Martin Amis, Krishnamurti, Gore Vidal, Herman Hesse, Oriana Fallaci, Bertrand Russell, Ian Fleming, Peter Levine, Jon Kabat Zinn, George Orwell, Voltaire.
+Ralph Waldo Emerson, Oriana Fallaci, Henry David Thoreau, Henry Miller, Iris Murdoch, Norman Mailer, Martin Amis, Krishnamurti, Gore Vidal, Herman Hesse, Bertrand Russell, Ian Fleming, Peter Levine, Jon Kabat Zinn, George Orwell, Voltaire.